huntzhan/sdataflow/README.rst

 ----------------

 As mentioned above, an entry stands for a user defined logic unit.
-Hence, after defining the relations of entries with the language discussed aboved, user should defines a set of callbacks, corrensponding to each entry in the definition.
+Hence, after defining the relations of entries in the language discussed aboved, user should defines a set of callbacks, corrensponding to each entry in the definition.

 User can define two types of callback: